 Trips Available for Current Grades Click your current grade to view dates

 - 3 Credits

-- Earn 3 college physical education credits through Lesley University
+- Earn 3 college physical education credits through the American Council on Education (ACE)

 - Live at the Broadreach training facility in Anse Marcel, St. Martin

 - Practice in-water skills at Creole Rock dive site

 - Learn the methodology on how to teach PADI Diver course academics